tk-rusch/LEM/eigenWorms/README.md

-If you don't want to use our automated data pipeline, you can download the zip file here: http://www.timeseriesclassification.com/Downloads/EigenWorms.zip and process the *.arff* files in the downlaoded and unzipped folder.
+If you don't want to use our automated data pipeline, you can download the zip file here: http://www.timeseriesclassification.com/Downloads/EigenWorms.zip and process the *.arff* files in the downloaded and unzipped folder.

 ## Usage
 To start the training with LEM, simply run: